sosy-lab/benchexec/contrib/slurm/README.md

 This Python script extends BenchExec, a benchmarking framework, to facilitate benchmarking via SLURM, optionally using a Singularity container.

+In case of problems, contact / tag in an issue: [Levente Bajczi](https://github.com/leventeBajczi)

 ## Preliminaries

 * *SLURM* is an open-source job scheduling and workload management system used primarily in high-performance computing (HPC) environments.